ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The JSON file or JSON string that is used to describe a range application.
     - The required fields in JSON data are `protocol` and `dns`.
         - `protocol` : Port configuration at CIS's edge.
-        - `dns` : The name and type of DNS record for the range application.
+        - `dns` : The name and type of the DNS record for the range application.
-            - `name` : The name of DNS record for the range application.
+            - `name` : The name of the DNS record for the range application.
-            - `type` : The type of DNS record associated with the application.
+            - `type` : The type of the DNS record associated with the application.
 Valid value is `CNAME`.
     - The optional fields are `origin_direct`, `origin_dns`, `origin_port`, `proxy_protocol`, `ip_firewall`, `edge_ips`, `tls`, `traffic_type`.
         - `origin_direct` : A list of destination addresses to the origin.
         - `origin_dns` : Method and parameters that are used to discover the origin server address via DNS.